mofas/bs-interp/README.md

-# Basic Reason Template

-Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+# A mini interpreter

+This is practice project that I try to write a simple interpreter in Reason.
+You can find the source code at `src/demo.re`;

 # Build
 ```